braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/viewing_and_understanding_segment_data.md

 article_title: Viewing and Understanding Segment Data
 page_order: 2
 page_type: reference
-description: "This reference article explains the Segments section of your Braze dashboard, and includes a summary the statistics provided."
+description: "This reference article explains the segments section of your Braze dashboard, and includes a summary the statistics provided."
 tool:
   - Segments
   - Reports